 • Fresh lemon juice adds its signature zest to this dressing, which helps wake up the flavors of the other ingredients.

 • Sugar: A little sugar balances the sharpness of the lemon.
-You can substitute with a little good quality honey, if you prefer.
+You can substitute with a little honey, if you prefer.
 Do note that the recipe will no longer be vegan if honey is used.

 • Extra virgin olive oil: Our Early Harvest Greek extra virgin olive oil or Spanish Hojiblanca olive oil is a good option in salad dressings because of the bold, peppery flavor.